Intterius/Online-posts-with-accounts-V2/README.md

 ## Demo Database

 In case you want to see this project in action, I suggest downloading and starting my mini json-server from demo-database repository, to run it, write in command line 'npm run json:server', after that you will be able to work with it and try the project itself.

+## 10.01.2021

+Added React-Redux for code readability and performance reasons, also have cleaned, deleted and improved some code in different files.
+In case you find a issue or a mistake from my part, please notice me.